lukelandriault/luke-irc-client/readme.txt

 Sort Tab By Activity [1]
    Tab completion will be sorted by user activity instead of the userlist order

+Switch On Join [1]
+   Automatically change the current room to the channel you JOINed

 System Tray Colour % [blue]
    Colour of the system tray blink when you're hi-lited